FAQ schema is the latest trend in SEOs.

 I tried this technique here at BforBloggers as well.
 If you search for GetResponse Autofunnel, here’s what the result looks like:

-It shows all the rich FAQ results.
+It shows all the FAQ snippet results on Google SERPs.
 When you click on a question, it opens up an answer without taking you to the webpage.